falent/googleHomeAssistantExpressNodeJS/README.md

 3. Run the _ngrok_ Docker container in your terminal **and do not close this tab!**
 `$ sudo docker run --rm -it  --network myNetwork wernight/ngrok ngrok http myAssistant:5000`

-4. Open a new tab and run an Google Assistant_Docker container:
+4. Open a new tab and run our Google Assistant Docker container.
+The Docker image is downloaded from my Docker Hub account falent:
 `$ sudo docker run -v ~/Desktop/Template/Google_Assistant_universal_skill_template:/skill -it --rm --network myNetwork --name myAssistant falent/google_home_assistant_express_node_js_server`

 #### 3.2.2 Windows